kevinkjt2000/redhat-star-wars/README.md

 Install python3.8, poetry, docker, GNU Make, and docker-compose.
 Use the following to test your changes:

 ```
-make bootstrap  # in theory, this needs to be run only once
+make bootstrap  # In theory, this needs to be run only once.
+In practice, I used it to wipe the database.
 make test
 ```